War against Nabis: Laconian campaign

 Nabis drafted 10,000 citizens into his army and hired 3,000 additional mercenaries.
 Nabis's Cretan allies, who profited from the naval bases on his territory, dispatched 1,000 specially selected warriors to augment the 1,000 they had already sent to Sparta's aid.
 Nabis, fearing that the Roman approach might encourage his subjects to revolt, decided to terrorize them by ordering the execution of eighty prominent citizens.
 Flamininus left his base and descended upon Sellasia; while the Romans were making camp, Nabis's auxiliaries attacked them.
-The sudden surprise attack briefly threw the allies into a state of confusion, but the Spartans retreated back to the city when the main body of legionary cohorts arrived.
+The sudden surprise attack briefly threw the allies into a state of confusion, but the Spartans retreated to the city when the main body of legionary cohorts arrived.
 As the Romans marched past Sparta on their way to Mount Menelaus, Nabis's mercenaries attacked the allies' rear.
 Appius Claudius, commander of the rearguard, rallied his troops and forced the mercenaries to retreat behind the city's walls, inflicting heavy casualties on them in the process.

 The coalition army then proceeded to Amyclae, from whence they plundered the surrounding countryside.
 Lucius Quinctius, meanwhile, received the voluntary surrender of several coastal towns in Laconia.
 The allies then advanced on the largest city in the area, Sparta's port and naval arsenal at Gythium.
 As the land forces began to invest the city, the allied navy arrived.
 The sailors from the three fleets set to construct siege engines within a few days.
 Though these machines had a devastating effect on the city walls, the garrison successfully held out.

 This small siege engine, called onager, was cheaper and simpler to construct than a ballista.
 The application was like that of a lithobolos (the stone throwing version of a ballista), but shots were less precise.
 However, stones were hurled at the battlements to destroy them and the defending force before the walls were assaulted.

 Eventually, Dexagoridas, one of the two garrison commanders, sent word to the Roman legate that he was willing to surrender the city.
 This plan fell through when Gorgopas, the other commander, learned of it and slew Dexagoridas with his own hands.
 Gorgopas continued to resist fiercely until Flamininus arrived with 4,000 additional troops that he had recently recruited.
 The Romans renewed their assault and Gorgopas was forced to surrender, though he did secure the condition that he and his garrison could leave unharmed and return to Sparta.